medo64/Highlight-IP/README.md

 For performance reasons Visual Studio Code doesn't synchronize files that are over 5MB in size (see [issue 27100](https://github.com/Microsoft/vscode/issues/27100)).
 Therefore, no line-ending characters will be visible on large files.
+To avoid this you can set `editor.largeFileOptimizations` to `false`.